 The Board transitioned to BreEZe during the Department's second release which was in January 2016.
-There are currently 12 change requests pending that will add enhancements to the system in future releases.
-Some of the and There have been 495 System Investigation Requests completed to date.
+There are currently 12 change requests (System Investigation Requests or SIRs) pending that will add enhancements to the system in future releases.
+There have been 495 SIRs completed to date (since Release 2 launched in 2016).